uinix-js/uinix-ui/readme.md

 }
 ```

-All three approaches above arrive to the same styling goals, but the system knowledge is managed differently in each approach:
+All three approaches arrive to the same styling goals, but the system knowledge is managed differently in each approach:
 - In `a.js`, we made a decision to track the card style formally in `system.styles`.
 The style can then be retrieved with the `useStyles` API.
 Although this is sourcing styles from the system, implementors may override with additional style properties in consuming code, leading to untracked complexity living outside of the `system`.
 - In `b.js`, we made a decision to track the card style as a style variant in `system.styles.variants`.
 When accessed through the `variant` prop in **uinix-ui** components, this indicates an explicit application of styles that cannot be overriden since this is a private implementation of styles by **uinix-ui** components.
 - In `c.js`, we made a decision *not* to define the card style in the `system`, and to define it in the consuming component.
 This decision may make sense if the goal is to keep the styling details as a private implementation in `Component`, instead of capturing it in the `system`.

-It is important to note that none of the approaches above is better than the other.
-The "best" approach depends on the goals of the system and how it will be used.  **uinix-ui** is unopinionated on how you organize your `system`, but it provides a minimal API to help you easily define, manage, and access your `system`.
-With easy access to the `system`, you can surface and visualize your system with [meaningful renderers][uinix-docs-ui-systems], thus improving our system knowledge by making it easy to inspect the design decisions made in the system.
+It is important to note that we cannot state which is the best approach.
+That "best" approach depends on the goals of the system and how it will be used.  **uinix-ui** is unopinionated on how you organize your `system`, but it provides a minimal API to help you easily define, manage, and access your `system`.
+With easy access to the `system`, you can surface and visualize your system with [meaningful renderers][uinix-docs-ui-systems], thus improving system knowledge by making it easy to inspect the design decisions made in the system.

 For further reading on system knowledge, this [whitepaper][ui-systems-and-complexity-whitepaper] provides an interactive exploration of the subject matter.